TykTechnologies/tyk-docs-hugo/tyk-docs/content/custom-plugins-middleware.md

 {{< img src="/img/diagrams/diagram_docs_gRPC-plugins_why-use-it-for-plugins@2x.png" alt="Using gRPC for plugins" >}}

-## Requirements
+**Requirements**

 - Tyk Gateway: This can be installed using standard package management tools like Yum or APT, or from source code.
-See [here][1] for more installation options.
+See [here](https://tyk.io/docs/get-started/with-tyk-on-premise/installation/) for more installation options.
-- The Tyk CLI utility, which is bundled with our RPM and DEB packages, and can be installed separately from [https://github.com/TykTechnologies/tyk-cli][2]
+- The Tyk CLI utility, which is bundled with our RPM and DEB packages, and can be installed separately from [https://github.com/TykTechnologies/tyk-cli](https://github.com/TykTechnologies/tyk-cli)
 - In Tyk 2.8 the Tyk CLI is part of the gateway binary, you can find more information by running "tyk help bundle".
 - .NET Core for your OS: https://www.microsoft.com/net/core
 - gRPC tools: https://grpc.io/docs/quickstart/csharp.html#generate-grpc-code

-## Create the Plugin

-### Create .NET Project
+**Create .NET Project**

 We use the .NET CLI tool to generate the initial files for our project: